 If you wish to obtain patent protection in Europe, you can utilise a European regional patent application.
 While it is possible to file directly into individual countries in Europe, a European patent application can be filed designating up to 38 countries and is examined as a single application.
 This generally leads to significant cost reductions.
 Once your European patent application proceeds to grant, it is necessary to register the application in the individual countries in a process known as “validation”.

 Your patent application will be published (i.e. disclosed to the public) at 18 months after its priority date.
 This means that your patent specification can be read online by anyone from that point in time.

 Once a national phase patent has been granted, you have an enforceable right in the country in which you have obtained grant.
 However, it should be noted that grant is not a presumption that the patent is valid.

-Ultimately, if you decide to enforce your national patent rights, the matter will usually be heard in court and the alleged infringer of your patent will have the opportunity to lodge evidence against your patent to attempt to invalidate it.
+Ultimately, if you decide to enforce your national patent rights, the matter will usually be heard in court, and the alleged infringer of your patent will have the opportunity to lodge evidence against your patent to attempt to invalidate it.
 This is known as a “cross-claim for revocation”.
-You may or may not be successful in such a matter, and it is not uncommon for patents to be invalidated in court (e.g. by locating information which is not uncovered during examination).
-However, the vast majority of patents are never litigated and usually, instead, a patent forms a strong and useful starting point for commercial negotiations and agreements, such as licensing.
+You may or may not be successful in such a matter, and it is not uncommon for patents to be invalidated in court (e.g. by locating information that is not uncovered during examination).
+However, the vast majority of patents are never litigated; instead, a patent usually forms a strong and useful starting point for commercial negotiations and agreements, such as licensing.